NicholasM0rris/Canadarm-Continuous-Motion-Planning-of-robot-arm/README.md

 **testcases**

 Example input files for you to test your solver on.
-You should make sure that your solver is able to produce valid solution files (verified by `tester.py`) for these inputs.